Trauma & PTSD Therapy

 – Diminished interest or participation in significant activities, or those that were previously enjoyable

-Long-Term Effects
+Long-Term Effects of PTSD

 Without adequate support and intervention, individuals experiencing trauma and PTSD may suffer profound and enduring effects on both their mental and physical well-being, such as: